guilherme0893/Environmental_analysis_register/README.md

   3) Attention that to run locally the backend

-  3.1) In this project, the backend port is setted as 3004, so make sure no application is running on this port 3.2) If you have any application running on port 3004, it is possible to change the port.
-Simply create a  .env file and add the following: LOCAL_PORT = the port you wish to use.
+      3.1) In this project, the backend port is setted as 3004, so make sure no application is running on this port

+      3.2) If you have any application running on port 3004, it is possible to change the port.
+Simply create a  .env file and add the following: LOCAL_PORT = the port you wish to use.(In the project root there is a example fo dotenv file to be used).

   4) To run the application locally <code>npm run dev</code>